-Budget Florida Education Finance \$134 increase in per r-student funding for BCPS Program (FEFP) FTE: \$7,753 per-stud ident funding for BCPS Base Student \$40 Per student Allocation Safe Schools \$180 million state-wi Allocation (no increase from pri ior year) Mental Health \$100,000,000 Assistance Allocation (33 percent increase Teacher Salary Increase ide (\$47 million for BCPS): 80 percent of the total Allocation d to increase the minimum base salary for full-time olus certified prekindergarten teachers funded in the FEFP to at least \$47,500, or to the maximum amount achievable.
-20 percent of the total allocation, plus any remaining funds from the district's ent allocation can be used for other teachers.
-Digital Classrooms \$8,000,000 (\$12 mill llion decrease) state-wide Allocation LID 5007 in ana assa the analysis contribution arts.
-Figuresial Negative Florida Retirement the employer contribution rate.
-Financial Negative System Impact to BCPS \$23 Special Session ill likely be held to adjust the 2020-21 budget due to PECO COVID-19's impact of Public: NO FUNDING School Hardening Grant \$42 million state-wide has been allocated to the Charter: \$159 million Department of Education for school hardening Charter, \$109 million grants.
-Additional Funding Workforce \$800,000 for BCPS Adults wi th Disabilities BCPS received an increase of \$781,000 (second \$555,555 is: 25: 57 idults Wi D.:345 largest amount in the State).
+Budget Florida Education \$128 increase in per-student funding for BCPS Finance Program (FEFP) FTE: \$7,746 per-student funding for BCPS Base Student \$40 Per student Allocation Safe Schools \$180 million state-wide (level funding) Allocation (no increase from prior year) Mental Health \$100 million state-wide Assistance Allocation (33 percent increase) state-wide Teacher Salary Increase \$500 million state-wide (\$47 million for BCPS): 80 percent of the total Allocation allocation is provided to increase the minimum base salary for full-time classroom teachers plus certified prekindergarten teachers funded in the FEFP to at least \$47,500, or to the maximum amount achievable.
+20 percent of the total allocation, plus any remaining funds from the district's share of the 80 percent allocation can be used for other teachers.
+Digital Classrooms \$8 million (\$12 million decrease) state-wide Allocation LID 5007 : Florida Retirement HB 5007 increases the employer contribution rate.
+Financial Negative System Impact to BCPS \$21 million.
+Special Session A Special Session will likely be held to adjust the 2020-21 budget due to COVID-19's impact on state revenue.
+PECO School Hardening Grant Public: NO FUNDING \$42 million state-wide has been allocated to the Charter: \$169 million Department of Education for school hardening grants.
+Additional Funding Workforce \$800,000 for BCPS Adults with Disabilities BCPS received an increase of \$781,000 The second of th (second largest amount in the State)